DavidMah/repo-sandbox/docs/index.rst

-.. repo-sandbox documentation master file, created by sphinx-quickstart on Tue May  5 17:07:47 2015.
+..
+Repo Sandbox documentation master file, created by sphinx-quickstart on Wed May  6 10:21:57 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to repo-sandbox's documentation!
+Welcome to Repo Sandbox's documentation!
 ========================================

 Contents: